 Raspberries and strawberries are ubiquitous in Alaska gardens and I, for one, never tire of eating them.

-But there are other lesser known types of berries that also thrive in Interior Alaska that are worth trying.
+But there are other lesser known types of berries that also thrive in Interior Alaska that are worth trying, and throughout Alaska.
 You might even find a new favorite.

-Saskatoons (or serviceberries), haskaps (or honeyberries), currants and gooseberries are well adapted to Interior Alaska growing conditions.
+Saskatoons (or serviceberries), haskaps (or honeyberries), currants and gooseberries are well adapted to Alaskan growing conditions.

 Saskatoons and haskaps are incredibly prolific and productive.
 They can be eaten fresh or in baked goods or preserves.